- sales & marketing

 Consider this situation.
 You approach a website development company with a list of things you want for your website, and you want them to get started ASAP.
 The developers get to work quickly and bring you back into the process for testing.
 The website doesn’t look or feel the way you thought it would.
 You’ve realised functionality could be so much better.
 You haven’t even considered how the website might be integrated with other business systems.
 So, it’s almost back to the drawing board.

 During a proper website scoping process, your vision will evolve along the way.
 You’ll think of things you forgot in your initial request, and that’s totally fine.
-Because it’s a lot more efficient to have that vision evolve before design and development starts.
+Because it’s a lot more efficient to have that vision evolve before design and development start.
 In the long run, proper planning also avoids budget blowouts.
 So, if finances are important to you (and they are to most businesses), the time spent on proper planning is worth it in the long run.

 Things To Consider During Website Scoping & Planning